DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 P[X = x_i] = \frac{\text{Count}(x_{i})}{N}
 $$

 Why should we care about this object?
 The most obvious reason is that in a strict sense it is our _best guess_ of the true distribution if we greatly limit our assumptions about that distribution.
-In particular, if our only assumptions about the sample is that it is I.I.D., then the empirical distribution is the maximum likelihood estimate (MLE) of the true distribution[^1].
+In particular, if our only assumption about the sample is that it is I.I.D., then the empirical distribution is the maximum likelihood estimate (MLE) of the true distribution[^1].

 ## Ideal Bootstrap Estimate

-These are the estimates of inferential quantities of interest (standard errors, confidence intervals, etc.) obtained by exhaustively evaluating a statistic (function of a sample) across all possible samples of a certain size from the empirical distribution.
+These are the estimates of inferential quantities of interest (standard errors, confidence intervals, etc.) obtained by evaluating a statistic (function of a sample) across all possible samples of a certain size from the empirical distribution.

 As the sample size increases, however, such an exhaustive approach becomes computationally infeasible: the number of bootstrap samples to be evaluated for an original sample size of $n$ is $\binom{2n-1}{n}$, which asymptotically is $4^n / \sqrt{n\pi}$.[^2]